-Parents should support their children to do their best at whatever level they participate.
+Parents should support their children to do their best and participate fully in their sport or activity each season.

 Let the Coach be the Coach

 When on the sidelines, parents should resist the temptation to "coach," recognizing that you may confuse or contradict our coaches sideline instruction.